anoma/VampIR-Book/src/section_3_1.md

 will produce a valid circuit, even if `x` is a free variable which will be filled with a solicited witness.

 Note that fresh prevents the creation of constraints equating its generated value with the expression tree generating that value.
 It does not, however, remove other constraints produced inside of it.
-Consider the progam;
+Consider the program;

 ```haskell
 def c = { 1 = 0; 1 };